hadenpell/hadenpell/README.md

 [![](https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white)](https://medium.com/@pelletierhaden) [![](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/hadenpelletier/)

 I'm a passionate data scientist with 3 years of experience who strongly believes in leveraging data to make a positive impact on people and the world.
-I currently work in energy, where I use Python and ML to ...
+My most recent position was in the energy sector, where I used Python and ML to ...
 * Generate insights for commercial building engineers, managers, and other stakeholders regarding their building's efficiency
 * Explain various reasons behind building energy consumption and cost patterns
 * Provide recommendations for customers to reduce their energy usage and cost